 Gum Disease Treatment

 How we treat your gum disease depends on the extent of your disease.

 With early gum disease, we might simply recommend changes to your oral hygiene.
 This may include more brushing, better flossing or flossing with different tools, or the use of a recommended mouthwash.

 If your gum disease is more developed, we might recommend more frequent dental exams and professional cleanings.
-This can head off moderate gum disease.

 Do you think you might need gum disease treatment in Scripps Ranch?
 Please call (858) 271-1010 today for an appointment with Dr. Ramin Goshtasbi at Oasis Dental Arts today.